KitchenAid Artisan Stand Mixer Review

 Kneading can be a lot of work, which is why so many bakers turn to a machine to do the laboring for them.
 A machine won't only do the manual labor, but it will also limit the mess as you don't have to spread flour on the counter to work the dough on that surface.
 Kneading is commonly called for in bread recipes, and it is quite demanding of the machine.
 However, kneading as a metric is rather narrow, so this analysis accounts for just 15% of the model's total rating.

 Our kneading test consists of just one recipe: pizza dough.
 As was discussed above, kneading allows the dough to capture gas and rise.
 When heating the pizza in the oven, the gas expands further, producing voids in the crust that make it light and airy.
 So, after kneading the dough in the Artisan, we let it rise, then tossed it, loaded it up with sauce and toppings, and baked it off.
 We then rated the crust's quality.
 Ideally, we want the open crumb interior previously described.
 Additionally, we want a delicate, crispy exterior.
 The Artisan set a high bar in crust texture by all tasters' estimation.
 Moreover, the machine showed no signs of strain during the kneading process.
 All and all, this model is a kneading standard-setter for the class.

-We ran the Artisan through a gauntlet of tests in our stand mixer review so that you'll know what you're getting before you open the box.
+We ran the Artisan through a gauntlet of tests in our review of top-ranked stand mixers so that you'll know what you're getting before you open the box.
 This machine dominates in mixing, kneading, and, particularly, ease of use features such as one-handed operation.
 Moreover, this elegant machine is available in many color options and has tons of helpful aftermarket accessories that add to its versatility.
 If you're looking for a stand mixer that's reasonably priced and can handle almost any task a home cook can throw at it, you can't go wrong with this machine.